Estimation and Inference for Synthetic Control Methods with Spillover Effects: Model Specification

+Namely, assume that the full effect vector $\alpha$ is a linear transformation of some unknown parameter $\gamma\in \mathbb{R}^k$, i.e., $\alpha = A\gamma$, where $\alpha\in \mathbb R^{N\times 1}$, $A\in \mathbb R^{N\times k}$, and $\gamma\in \mathbb R^{k\times 1}$.
+Here, $A$ contains the information about the spillover structure, and $\gamma$ contains sufficient information about the magnitude of spillover effects.
+Typically, $\gamma$ has fewer dimensions than $\alpha$ does ($k<N$).
+Note that the linearity is not particularly restrictive of actual spillover structures, but rather allows the researcher to incorporate available information about the spillover patterns to facilitate the estimation.
+Consider the extreme example where we impose no restrictions on the possible spillovers.
+This is a special case of $\alpha=A\gamma$ with $A$ being the identity matrix and $\gamma=\alpha$.

-\begin{eg} Assume the spillover effect is likely to take place at some known locations, but not at other locations, while the sizes of spillover effects are allowed to vary across those units.
+Our leading example is given as follows, where we specify the range of spillover units without restricting their magnitude: \begin{eg} (Limited range) Assume that the spillover effect is likely to take place at some known locations, but not at other locations, while the sizes of spillover effects are allowed to vary across those units.
 For example, assume there are potential spillovers at locations whose distance to unit $1$ is less than $\bar{d}$.
-Then, the treatment and spillover effect vector can also be represented by $A\gamma$.
-WLOG order the units by increasing distance from unit $1$, and let $p$ the number of units experiencing spillovers.
-Then
+Then, the treatment and spillover effect vector can be represented by $A\gamma$.
+WLOG order the units by increasing distance from unit $1$, and let $p$ be the number of units experiencing spillovers.
+Then, $\alpha=A\gamma = (\alpha_1,\alpha_{k_1},\dots,\alpha_{k_p},0_{1\times (N-p-1)})'$, where

-Thus the units indexed $2,...,(p+1)$ each experience their own size spillover effect. \end{eg}
+Thus, the units indexed $2,...,(p+1)$ each experience their own size spillover effect. \end{eg}

 The assumptions in Example \ref{nonparametric spillover} are often plausible.
-We give an empirical example in Section \ref{empirical example}.
-If mis-specification of the spillover structure is a concern, one can always choose an $A$ matrix that incorporates more potential spillovers, i.e., a bigger $p$.
+Later we will illustrate how contextual knowledge can be used to inform the structure of the spilovers through our empirical application in Section \ref{empirical example}.
+If misspecification of the spillover structure is a concern, one can choose an $A$ matrix that incorporates more potential spillovers, i.e., a larger $p$.
+The consequences of misspecification are discussed in Section \ref{section_misspecification}.